We had a Marvel-ous Time … on our European adventure! Trafalgar’s European Marvel. 7 Countries in 14 days!

 After finally getting settled into our hotel, we had around 4 hours to spend in London.
 Since we were starving at this point, we found a lovely pub nearby and grabbed a pint of beer and some dinner.
 I ordered the fish and chips (duh…it’s London) and the hubby tried a Shepherds Pie.
 When our bellies were full, we set out on a 4 mile stroll to explore the area.
 We saw the House of Parliament and Big Ben (which was having some restoration work done) and passed by the MI6 Building too.

 Very early the next morning, we boarded our coach which delivered us to a ferry and we crossed the English Channel from Dover England to Calais France.
 It was a nice trip with beautiful views of the White Cliffs as we departed.
 We had time aboard to grab a “Full English Breakfast” while we sailed and to mingle a bit with some of our new Tour Mates.

 After landing in France and navigating through customs, we traveled to Bruges.
-We had a few hours here to explore the town before heading to Belgium where we would be staying.
+We had a few hours here to explore the town before heading to Brussels where we would be staying.
 We saw the famous Bell Tower and the main city square before venturing off to devour a waffle covered in strawberries and Belgian chocolate.
 Yum!